roadtocode4u/spaceship/docs/javascript/22-json/22-json.md

   **Example Explanation :**

- In the above example, a JavaScript object named `course` is defined with several properties, including an object property `"batchTimings"`:
+`const course` = This line declares a constant variable named `course` and initializes it with an object literal enclosed in curly braces `{}`.
+This object has five key-value pairs,  including an object property `"batchTimings"` separated by colons:

-1. `"title"`: It has the value `"IGCP-1.0"` and represents the title of the course.
+`title: "IGCP-1.0"`: This is a key-value pair where the key is `title` and the value is `IGCP-1.0`.
+It represents the title of the course, which is a string.

-2. `"students"`: It is an array containing three email addresses, `"a@gmail.com"`, `"b@gmail.com"`, and `"c@gmail.com"`, representing the students enrolled in the course.
+`students:["a@gmail.com", "b@gmail.com", "c@gmail.com"] `: This is another key-value pair where the key is `student` and the value is `["a@gmail.com", "b@gmail.com", "c@gmail.com"]`  It is an array containing three email addresses, `"a@gmail.com"`, `"b@gmail.com"`, and `"c@gmail.com"`, representing the students enrolled in the course.

-3. `"isActive"`: It has the value `true`, indicating that the course is currently active.
+`"isActive: true"`: This is the third key-value pair where the key is `isActive` and the value is `true`.  indicating that the course is currently active.

-4. `"totalSeats"`: It has the value `30`, representing the total number of seats available in the course.
+`"totalSeats: 30"`: This is the four key-value pair where the key is `totalSeats: 30` and the value is `30`. representing the total number of seats available in the course.

-5. `"batchTimings"`: It is an object containing batch timings for each day of the week, such as Monday, Tuesday, Wednesday, etc., with corresponding time ranges.
+`"batchTimings"`: It is an object containing the batch timings for each day of the week, such as Monday, Tuesday, Wednesday, etc.

 The code uses `console.log(course.batchTimings)` to access and print the entire `"batchTimings"` object, which includes the timings for each day of the week.
 When you run this code, it will display the following output: